dylan-profiler/visions/docsrc/source/index.rst

 Welcome to `visions`, a system for extendable, performant data types in Python.

-    And you could define your own types, and that's where I got very interested.
+    *And you could define your own types, and that's where I got very interested.*
     (..)
-    For me the key idea was that I could basically get my own types.
+    *For me the key idea was that I could basically get my own types.*

-    [In] C++, where I can get better types and more flexible types and more efficient types.
+    *I can get better types and more flexible types and more efficient types.*
-    Its still the fundamental idea when I want to write a program, I want to write it with my types that is appropriate to my problem and under the constraints I'm under with hardware, software, environment etc. and that's the key idea
+    *It's still the fundamental idea when I want to write a program, I want to write it with my types* *that is appropriate to my problem and under the constraints I'm under with hardware, software, environment etc.*
+    *and that's the key idea.*

     -- Bjarne Stroustrup, creator of C++